shaunrfox/Style-Guide/README.md

 # Front-end Style Guide

+This site is meant to help us unify our front-end code.
+These are the documented best-practises for front-end code structure.
+You can help us maintain this project by submitting your own examples of best practises you come across.

+You can view the docs site at [shaunfox.com/style-guide/](http://shaunfox.com/style-guide/)

+---

 ## This site is built on [Jekyll](https://jekyllrb.com/), a static site generator.

 To run Jekyll locally, navigate to the project's folder and run `jekyll serve`.
 This will compile your changes and watch for new ones, plus serve your site up at [localhost:4000/style-guide/](localhost:4000/style-guide/).